Haena0320/consistency-pg/README.md

 Visual Commonsense Reasoning-Contrast Sets (VCR-CS) is a dataset that explores the consistent commonsense reasoning ability of models based on person grounding.

 ## Dataset Access
-Dataset can be downloaded at github
+Our dataset is located at vcr_cs_val folder

 ## Dataset Format
 Here is a introduction to the data format.